abdulbadii/history-tidying/README.md

 Click, copy "hist.sh" above, then paste, prepend the Bash functions inside to ~/.bashrc file

-Tidying up Bash commands history by having good control in erasing certain line(s) by specific number(s) / range) or by a string segment in a history line.
+Tidying up Bash commands history by having good control in erasing certain line(s) by specific number(s) or range or by a substring segment in a history line.

 simply type h then it'll show first 13 lines of last shell commands e.g: